mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 Apps are lightweight, interactive add-ons to Mattermost which can use any HTTP-compatible hosting mechanism to run without dedicated infrastructure.
 Apps can:

 - Display interactive, dynamic Modal forms and Message Actions.
-- Be written in several different languages.
+- Be written in any language.
 - Attach themselves to locations in the Mattermost user interface (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom `/` commands with full Autocomplete.
 - Receive webhooks from Mattermost, and third-parties, and use the Mattermost REST APIs to post messages, etc.
 - Be hosted externally (HTTP) and on Mattermost Cloud (AWS Lambda)*.